juniorgerdet/edex-ui-next/README.md

 ## Useful commands for the nerds

-**IMPORTANT NOTE:** The following instructions are meant for running eDEX from the latest unoptimized, unreleased, development version.
-If you'd like to get stable software instead, refer to [these](#how-do-i-get-it) instructions.
+**IMPORTANT NOTE:** The following instructions are for running eDEX-UI-NEXT from source (unoptimized/development).
+For stable software, see [How do I get it?](#how-do-i-get-it).

 #### Starting from source:
-On *nix systems (You'll need the Xcode command line tools on macOS):
+On *nix systems (You'll need Xcode command line tools on macOS):

 - clone the repository
 - `npm run install-linux`